slytherin007/Flutter/Navigation/Pages/README.md

-# Flutter Drawer with Pages Example
+# Flutter Navigation with Pages Example

-This Flutter project features a responsive drawer, offering an intuitive navigation experience with associated pages for enhanced user interaction.
+This Flutter project offers an intuitive navigation experience with associated pages for enhanced user interaction.

 ## Overview

 The repository includes the following Dart files:

-- **main.dart:** Demonstrates the implementation of a responsive drawer.
+- **main.dart:** Demonstrates the implementation of navigation.
 - **pages/:** Folder containing individual Dart files for associated pages in the app.

 ## Prerequisites